 Cholula and Tapatio are “only” 110 which wouldn’t be so bad, except for the fact that they’re so mild.
-You end up needing a third of the bottle just to get some frickin’ flavor!
+You end up needing a third of the bottle per meal just to get a little flavor, right?!

 If you think the “healthy” brands are better, most are actually worse for you.

 Arizona Pepper’s Organic Harvest Foods is the most prevalent.
 It clocks in at 180 mg!

 Sky Valley sriracha by OrganicVille shouts “Gluten Free” on the front, yet the real news is on the back label.
 150 mg per teaspoon, which is actually 88% higher than the original and superior tasting red rooster sriracha (Huy Fong).